 - Leave the Car: Do not exit your car unless instructed by the police.
 Getting out of the car can put police officers on the defensive.
 They will worry about their safety and question your motives.

 - Do Not Lie: If you know you were speeding, do not argue with the officer about the speed at which you were driving.
 However, you do not have to admit fault either.

 - Stick to the Facts: Do not offer unnecessary information.
 Answer the officer’s questions and give the personal information required.
 Do not name drop other officers or try to chat them up.
 This tactic may backfire.

 - Do Not Make Quick Movements: Police officers are often on edge when approaching drivers.
 Do not make sudden movements or gestures.
 Wait until the officer asks you for registration and your driver’s license.
 Make sure to keep your hands visible so they can see your actions.

 - Do Not Consent to a Vehicle Search: It is your right to deny a vehicle search request.
 The officer may be able to find other means on searching your vehicle.
 However, the initial consent does not have to come from you.

-At The Koffel Law Firm, we believe that you are innocent until proven guilty.
+At Koffel Brininger Nesbitt, we believe that you are innocent until proven guilty.
 If you have been unjustly pulled over for a violation, you may be eligible to take legal action.
 Contact our Columbus criminal defense attorneys for a consultation to learn your rights.